eXept Software AG Logo

 For positive receivers, this is the same as #digitAt:;

-for negative ones, the actual bit representation is returned.
+for negative ones, the actual bit representation of a signed integer is returned.

 16r11111111111111111111 negated digitByteAt:1